Princess Michael of Kent: Views and controversies

-In 2005, she talked to Mazher Mahmood, a News of the World journalist posing as a fake sheikh and potential buyer for Nether Lypiatt Manor, Princess Michael and her husband's country home at the time.
-The Princess shared her opinions on Diana, Princess of Wales, describing her as a "bitter" and "nasty" woman.
-She went on to say that Charles, Prince of Wales, was "jealous" of his former wife's popularity, and that he had effectively married a "womb".
-She also added that the Prince's Duchy Originals jams were not homemade: "He's got factories.
+That same year, she spoke to News of the World journalist Mazher Mahmood, who was posing as a potential buyer for Nether Lypiatt Manor, the country home she shared with Michael at the time.
+During the conversation, she described Diana, Princess of Wales, as a "bitter" and "nasty" woman.
+She also said that Charles, Prince of Wales, was "jealous" of his former wife's popularity and that he had effectively married a "womb".
+She further claimed that the Prince's Duchy Originals jams were not homemade: "He's got factories.
 It's just got his name on it."
+According to Charles, Earl Spencer, Diana in turn considered Marie-Christine her "nightmare neighbour" at Kensington Palace, claiming she had "accosted" Diana after she lost her HRH style post divorce.

-On hearing that research by Dorothy Cheney and Robert Seyfarth seemed to indicate that rank among female baboons is hereditary, the Princess is reported to have said: "I always knew that when people who aren't like us claim that hereditary rank is not part of human nature, they must be wrong.
+After hearing of research by Dorothy Cheney and Robert Seyfarth suggesting that rank among female baboons is hereditary, Marie-Christine reportedly remarked: "I always knew that when people who aren't like us claim that hereditary rank is not part of human nature, they must be wrong.
 Now you've given me evolutionary proof!"

-In 2015, the Princess was in the news for stating publicly that animals do not have rights because they do not pay taxes, have bank accounts or vote.
+In 2015, she generated controversy by asserting publicly that animals do not have rights because they do not pay taxes, maintain bank accounts, or participate in elections.

-In 2017, the Princess was criticised for wearing a blackamoor brooch with a stylised figure of an African man to a Christmas banquet at Buckingham Palace.
-Meghan Markle, later the Duchess of Sussex, a mixed-race American woman of African and European descent, and at the time the fiancée of Prince Harry, was present at the dinner.
-A spokesperson for the Princess later said that she "is very sorry and distressed that it has caused offence".
+In 2017, she was criticised for wearing a blackamoor brooch depicting a stylised African figure to a Christmas banquet at Buckingham Palace attended by Meghan Markle, then the fiancée of Harry.
+A spokesperson later said that she "is very sorry and distressed that it has caused offence".

-In 2018, her daughter's former partner, Aatish Taseer, alleged that the Princess had owned a pair of black sheep that she named after Venus and Serena Williams.
+In 2018, British-American writer and journalist Aatish Taseer, formerly her daughter's partner, alleged that Marie-Christine had owned a pair of black sheep named after Venus and Serena Williams.

-Health

-In 1985, Marie-Christine was hospitalised for one week to undergo treatments for "nervous exhaustion".
-In 2002, she was treated for skin cancer.
-In May 2021, it was reported that Princess Michael was suffering from blood clots after being diagnosed with COVID-19 six months earlier.
-She is known to have suffered from lung issues in her childhood.
-In late 2024, she fell down stairs at her Kensington Palace apartment and broke both wrists ahead of a Christmas lunch at Buckingham Palace hosted by Charles III.